 Jodi Arias gestures toward the jury, Tuesday, March 5, 2013, in Maricopa County Superior Court in downtown Phoenix.
 Arias is on trial for the murder of Travis Alexander in 2008.
 (AP Photo/The Arizona Republic,Tom Tingle, Pool)

 PHOENIX (AP) -- Jodi Arias is set to return to the witness stand for an 18th day of testimony in her Arizona death penalty trial.

-She is charged in the June 2008 stabbing and shooting death of her lover in his suburban Phoenix home.
-Arias claims self-defense, while authorities say she planned the attack on Travis Alexander in a jealous rage.
-Testimony has been ongoing since early January.
+Arias is charged with first-degree murder in the June 2008 killing of her lover in his suburban Phoenix home.
+Authorities say she planned the attack on Travis Alexander in a jealous rage, but Arias says it was self-defense.

 Last week, jurors made it clear they aren't satisfied with her explanations of why she killed Alexander, then methodically covered her tracks and can't recall much of anything from the day.